jmlivingston/PDFLinkUpdater/README.md

 ## Errors

 1. If one of the PDF files is open, so you are unable to save.
-If this happens, you will get a message at the end and a logs.txt file will be generated at the same level of the executable (PDFLinkUpdater/bin/Release).
+If this happens, you will get a message at the end and a logs.txt file will be generated at the source directory specified.

 ## Troubleshooting